Making Vision Transformers Truly Shift-Equivariant: Additional experimental details

 \subsection{Image classification}

-{\bf Data Preprocessing (ImageNet circular shift, CIFAR10/100).} Similarly to previous work on shift-equivariant CNNs \citep{chaman2021truly,rojas-neurips2022-learnable}, to highlight the fact that perfect shift equivariance is imposed by design and not induced during training, no shift or resizing augmentation is applied.~\tabref{tab:supp_class_aug_circular} includes the data preprocessing used in our ImageNet experiments under circular shifts, and in all our CIFAR10/100 experiments.
+{\bf Data pre-processing (ImageNet circular shifts, CIFAR10/100).} Similarly to previous work on shift-equivariant CNNs \citep{chaman2021truly,rojas-neurips2022-learnable}, to highlight the fact that perfect shift equivariance is imposed by design and not induced during training, no shift or resizing augmentation is applied.~\tabref{tab:supp_class_aug_circular} includes the data pre-processing used in our ImageNet experiments under circular shifts, and in all our CIFAR10/100 experiments.
 As explained in~\secref{sec:classification}, input images are transformed to match the default image size used by each model.
-This process is denoted as Size Preprocessing in the table.
+This process is denoted as \textit{Size pre-processing} in the table.

-{\bf Data Preprocessing (ImageNet standard shift).} In contrast to the circular shift scenario, each model uses its default data augmentation configuration for the ImageNet standard shift scenario.
+{\bf Data pre-processing (ImageNet standard shifts).} In contrast to the circular shift scenario, each model uses its default data augmentation configuration for the ImageNet standard shift scenario.
 Tables \ref{tab:supp_class_aug_standard_swin}, \ref{tab:supp_class_aug_standard_mvit} and \ref{tab:supp_class_aug_standard_cvt} include the augmentation details of each model, A-Swin, A-SwinV2, A-MViTv2, and A-CVT respectively.
-Similarly to the circular shift case, all models use a data preprocessing step to change the input image size.
+Similarly to the circular shift case, all models use a data pre-processing step to change the input image size.